h-hsoon/ADL1_NewsPaper/Documents/System_design.md

 This information can easily be changed by adjusting a single variable in the code,our teammate will do the mainly maintenance and fix bug

+  # Design:
+The project is a sample web application that allows the users to register in the page.
+There shall be CSS Reference and CSS Properties that will make the page easier to use and understandable.
+This project will make junior developers increasing his/her knowledge and make them work as a time and also allow them to contribute a lot to the projects development.
+By using classes and id we can divide the work into neat bundles of code which offer a lot of functionality while still being very readable.
+The work should use simple functionality that will make code neater throughout the entire project so the project will be a very simple one.